NP6/npush-ios/README.md

 </details>

+In this code, you can handle the didReceiveRemoteNotification, didReceive, willPresent, and didRegisterForRemoteNotificationsWithDeviceToken delegate methods of the Notification Center by calling the corresponding methods of the NPush instance.
+This allows you to handle various notification events and integrate them into your application's functionality.

 ### Attach contact to device subscription

-Suppose we have an application with a login & register form and we want to attach the current device subscription to the logged user.
-We could only identify the users by hash, id or unicity criteria.
+If you want to attach the current device subscription to the logged-in user in your application, you need to have a way to identify the user.
+This can be achieved through a hash, an ID, or any unique identifier associated with the user in the NP6 CM platform.

-**Note : All of these identifiers are strongly linked to the NP6 CM platform.**

-Please be sure to have one of this 3 identifiers in your user representation before continue.
+Please note that these identifiers are specific to the NP6 CM platform.
+Before proceeding, make sure that you have one of these identifiers in your user representation.
+This will enable you to attach the device subscription to the correct user.

 #### Native implementation